All Episodes

 So I think we could see a surge.

-I'm really gonna be looking to see if there's a surge in the metro area of Atlanta uh where there are still significant Republicans because that would be where you would see that more typically in the more rural areas, people are able to vote more freely during the daytime.
+I'm really going to be looking to see if there's a surge in the metro area of Atlanta where there are still significant Republicans, because that would be where you would see that more typically in the more rural areas.

-I've been doing this now with you for I think three years, almost every week.
+I've been doing this now with you for, I think, three years, almost every week.

 We've talked about all of the issues leading up to the presidential race and then on to this special election.